fiordiconio/githubCommitBoost/README.md

 * This has been done just for educational purpose, lots of commits does not necessary make you a good programmer

-* I am not using it, all of my commits are legit
+* I am not using it all of my commits are legit

 * Do not abuse this